GoogleCloudPlatform/deploymentmanager-samples/community/cloud-foundation/docs/template_dev_guide.md

 #### Using the Cloud Foundation Config File

-Because you are likely to work under a GCP Organization different from ours, we abstracted ??? excised ??? some of the base settings needed for the tests and moved them to a *personalized* configuration file, which by default is expected to be `~/.cloud-foundation-tests.conf`, although the location of this test config file can be customized via the `CLOUD_FOUNDATION_CONF` variable.
+To run tests, you need to modify the organization, project, and account-specific values in the configuration file.
+Proceed as follows:

+1. Copy `tests/cloud-foundation-tests.conf.example` to
+   `~/.cloud-foundation-tests.conf`.
+2. Change the values as required.

+`Note:` You can modify the configuration file path by changing the CLOUD_FOUNDATION_CONF environment variable.
 For example:

 ```shell
 export CLOUD_FOUNDATION_CONF=/etc/cloud-foundation-tests.conf